NorthernMan54/homebridge-alexa/README.md

 * Support for Fan2 aka Dyson fans
 * Support for more than 100 accessories
 * Support for generation 2 Echo's and other Alexa devices not supported with the original version
+* Support for the color temperature of bulbs

 Alexa device names are the same as the homebridge device names.